IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

        ![](../../images/authors-java-health.png)

-    2. We can simply delete the deployed Authors microservice with:
+    2. We can simply delete the deployed Authors Microservice with:
         ```sh
         kubectl delete pods,services -l app=authors
         ```